Kris Bryant Player Props: Rockies vs. Pirates

-In his previous game, he racked up two extra-base hits (3-for-4 with a double, a home run and an RBI) against the Pirates.
+In his most recent game, he notched a home run while going 1-for-5 against the Pirates.

 Kris Bryant Game Info & Props vs. the Pirates